jcoglan/canopy/site/langs/python.md

     $ canopy url.peg --lang python

-This creates a file called `url.py` that contains all the parser logic.
-Let's try it out:
+This creates a file called `url.py` that contains all the parser logic, and it works in Node and in the browser.
+The `--output` option can be used to override the default location:

+    $ canopy url.peg --lang python --output some/dir/url

+This will write the generated parser into the file `some/dir/url.py`.

+Let's try our parser out:

 ```py
 import url